There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Narvik is an important chapter in World War II history for all the countries involved.
 Streets and schools have been named after the city in both Poland, the UK, and France.

 Countless films have been made about the Second World War.
-During 2022, a film about the battle of Narvik is set to be released, too.
+A film about the battle of Narvik in Norway has now also been released.

-The film was shot on location in both Narvik, Rjukan and Oslo, including a scene from Norddalsbrua outside Narvik:
+Shot on location in both Narvik, Rjukan, and Oslo, the exciting film features a key scene on Norddalsbrua outside Narvik:

 The Second World War broke out in 1939.